-It's time consuming (and expensive) to recruit top web and mobile developers, then you have to onboard them as a team.
-The past year has increased opportunities for software engineers and it's harder to retain talent.
+It's time-consuming (and expensive) to recruit top web and mobile developers, then you have to onboard them as a team.
+The past year has increased opportunities for software engineers, and it's still harder than ever to retain talent.
 Outsourcing to the right partner lets you access subject-matter experts who already have experience working together as a team.
 They'll get more done in the first few weeks than a new in-house team could over several months.
-It also allows you to not focus time or energy on recruitment and interviewing.
+It also allows you to focus on something other than recruitment and interviewing.

 A tight budget means you have a stark choice: reduce the scope of your product or reduce the hourly engineering rate by looking beyond your borders.
 The money you save can go towards building more features into your product and/or expanding over multiple platforms.

 Big tech has responded to the pandemic by allowing many staff to work from home long-term.
+As of 2023, over a quarter of US employees work remotely.
 That acceptance of remote workers means top talent can be cherry-picked from all over the country, which makes it even harder for small-to-medium companies to find (and afford) the talent they need onshore.

-Often businesses are fully committed to running their IT program and don't have the resources to engineer new products or adapt existing ones.
-Working with an outsourced partner allows you to quickly ramp up for your software project as needed.
-Once you have chosen a partner with the core competency in the technology stack you're looking for, they'll have a pipeline of engineers with the right skills and experience to call on.
+6. Counter lack of bandwidth.
+Oftentimes, businesses are fully committed to running their IT program and don't have the resources to engineer new products or adapt existing ones.
+Working with an outsourced partner allows you to quickly ramp up your software project as needed.
+Once you have chosen a partner with the core competency in the technology stack you're looking for, they'll have a pipeline of engineers with the right skills and experience to utilize as needed.

-Once the project is done or goes into a different phase, it's also much easier to scaled down the commitment with an outsourcing partner than it is with the permanent staff.
-Some of our clients looks advantage of this flexibility last year, cutting back their offshore or nearshore team as they grappled with the uncertainties brought by COVID-19.
+Once the project is done or goes into a different phase, it's also much easier to scale down the commitment with an outsourcing partner than it is with permanent staff.
+Some of our clients took advantage of this flexibility, cutting back their offshore or nearshore software development teams as they grappled with the uncertainties brought about by COVID-19.

 A great outsourcing software product management team can bring the focus needed to help you avoid the traps.
-Too often companies don’t have a clear understanding of the business requirements they need to meet, and so risk wasting their development budget.
+Too often, companies don’t have a clear understanding of the business requirements they need to meet and end up wasting their development budget.

 Continuing to move forward on a tight timeline with limited project management capability will lead to disappointing results.
 You may end up with something that falls well short of an optimal functional product.
-It’s like building a house without the input of an architect and not putting in coat closets.
+It’s like building a house without the input of an architect.

-WIthout the right product management focus and tactical guidance of a good team, companies end up with something built that’s a mismatch with customer (end user) needs.
-Often it’s the unforeseen issues that trip up projects.
-How can strong product management help?
-It provides a clear evaluation of the challenges and risks in critical areas such as prioritization, backlog management, rework and project delays.
+Without the right product management process and tactical guidance of a good team, companies end up with something that’s a mismatch with customer (end-user) needs.
+Often, it’s the unforeseen issues that trip up projects.
+How can strong product management software help?
+It clearly evaluates the challenges and risks in critical areas such as prioritization, backlog management, rework, and project delays.

 Becoming Best-in-Class with Accelerance